 Syringe services programs prevent the spread of HIV and hepatitis C by providing sterile equipment to people who inject drugs, as well as safe disposal for used injection supplies.

-Over the last two years, Ohio has made progress in improving the availability of syringe services.
-In response to rising HIV and hepatitis C rates, 10 additional programs were created., The Ohio Department of Health (ODH) filed a Determination of Need with The Centers for Disease Control and Prevention, which allow federal Health and Human Services dollars to be used to support SSPs., The Determination of Need became effective in July 2018 and ODH promptly released the first state request for proposals (RFP) inclusive of SSP sites ― in this case for HIV prevention services.
-Considering health policies impacting SSPs, the Ohio Addiction Policy Inventory and Scorecard: Overdose Reversal and Other Forms of Harm Reduction was released, identifying opportunities to improve SSP access.
-At the community level, multiple conferences have been held to raise awareness of harm reduction services and share best practice models among Ohio program planners as syringe services continue to develop.
+Over the last two years, Ohio has made progress in improving the availability of syringe services programs.
+In response to rising HIV and Hepatitis C rates, communities have created 12 additional programs.,, The Ohio Department of Health (ODH) filed a Determination of Need with The Centers for Disease Control and Prevention, which allows federal Health and Human Services dollars to be used to support SSPs., The Determination of Need became effective in July 2018 and ODH promptly released the first state request for proposals (RFP) inclusive of SSP sites ― in this case for HIV prevention services.
+Considering health policies impacting SSPs, the Ohio Addiction Policy Inventory and Scorecard: Overdose Reversal and Other Forms of Harm Reduction was released, which identified opportunities to improve SSP access.
+At the community level, multiple conferences have been held to raise awareness about harm reduction services and share best practice models among Ohio program planners as syringe services programs continue to develop.

 Profiles of New Programs in Ohio

-There are currently 16 established SSPs in Ohio and three more are in development or newly launching.
-The following section of this report provides basic information about each of the 10 programs developed since our 2016 report, gathered from interviews and surveys, and in the case of Darke County, a program website.
-An overview of the 10 profiled programs is included in Appendix A. The report concludes with recommendations.
+There are currently 18 established SSPs in Ohio and another program is in development.
+The following section of this report provides basic information about each of the 12 programs developed since our 2016 report.
+This information was gathered from interviews and surveys, and in the case of Darke County, a program website.
+An overview of the 12 profiled programs is included in Appendix A. The report concludes with recommendations.

 In 2018, the SSP saw an average of 32 clients per week, and exchanged a total of 36,881 needles.

 Individuals in the community have shown occasional resistance to the program, but the overall response has largely been positive.
-Both law enforcement and the local prosecutor have supported the program.
+Law enforcement and the local prosecutor support the program.
 For example, law enforcement has agreed not to monitor the SSP, unless they are contacted by the exchange.

 While a number of important services are provided, Health Commissioner Gaskell has stated that, if more funding were available, the health department would like to provide a navigator to assist clients with finding work and accessing adequate food and housing.